colabottles/toddl/about/index.md

 ---
 ## Who are you&quest;

 I'm Todd.
-I'm a web designer.
+I'm a Senior Front End Developer.
 I've been around the web for about twenty years or so.
 I love creating and making things, I love the web and learning.
 I'm a huge supporter of accessibility and UX.
 You can use the contact form to contact me or find me on Twitter.
 I don't do much out of the web scene.
 I love to travel, write and read, go to web conferences, meet new people and talk web.
 Lobster rolls from Maine are the best.
 I'm also a big proponent of the front end web developer and the work they put into the web.
 That's another story.

-## What is "sixtyten"&quest;

-sixtyten is a personal tech/programming/design blog.
-The name is a working title&hellip; I'll rename it when I get a domain.
+This is my personal tech/programming/design blog.

 ## What was the inspiration behind this site&quest;